danielholmstrom/dictalchemy/README.md

 ## Usage

+A more complete documentation can be found on [pip](http://pythonhosted.org/dictalchemy/dictalchemy.html).

 ### DictableModel

 Mixin dictalchemy.DictableModel in a declarative class or use it as a base class for declarative\_base.
 Each class can have the following attibutes set: